lumasullo/sml-ssi/README.md

 where [method] = ot, otmin, minflux, rastmin, rastmax, camera

-NOTE: inside the script you have to change the wdir =[path]/sml-ssi [path] should be the absolute path to the folder where you cloned the repo

 This should produce the different figures in the manuscript.

 - How to explore new configurations and produce new simulated data or reproduce the data in Masullo et al (2021):